theon/theon.github.com/content/articles/arduino-auto-plant-watering.md

 <p class="info-box">
     <strong>Update 2012-11-05:</strong>
     <em>The Arduino Plant Watering system has been turned off for now, so there are no live charts anymore.
 The system did it's job, I got some tasty chillis and now I need the arduino for the next project.
 Instead of the live charts, here's a couple of images to give you an idea of what the live charts looked like.
-Originally they were lovely interactive HTML5 canvas charts with axes - trust me ;) Check out this [git repo](https://github.com/theon/auto-watering-system) for the code behind the live charts.</em>
+Originally they were lovely interactive HTML5 canvas charts with axes - trust me ;) Check out this <a href="https://github.com/theon/auto-watering-system">git repo</a> for the code behind the live charts.</em>
 </p>

 <script type="text/javascript" src="http://theon.github.com/theme/posts/arduino-plant-watering/d3.v2.js"></script>